Orpheum Theater (Galesburg)

-Building the Theatre
+Building

 The Galesburg Orpheum was built in 1916.
 In 1915, owner William J. Olson signed a contract with Harvey A. Craig to lease the Orpheum and provide its management, upon the completion of the theatre.
 At the time, Olson also owned the Gaiety Theatre on the corner of Cherry and Simmons Street.
 Olson wanted the Orpheum to outclass its competitors, attracting the most popular acts and fashionable audiences.
 In order to accomplish this purpose, Craig and Olson toured the Midwest viewing other theaters.

 C.W. and George L. Rapp of Chicago were hired to build the Orpheum.
 Rapp and Rapp owned one of the largest architectural firms in the United States, specializing in building theaters: Chicago, Pittsburgh, Manhattan, and New Jersey.
 The Rapps believed that “showplaces should have all the trappings of the rich, but be accessible to all.”

 Early in 1915, Craig and Olson took sub-bids for work on the Orpheum.
 Delays in the bidding process occurred because Rapp and Rapp failed to send duplicate copies of the building plans to sub-contractors.
 Finally, in August 1915, all the sub-bids had been submitted, and contracts were awarded.
 The design of the Orpheum was a blend of “Italian Renaissance and Second Empire Style of the 19th Century France with flourishes of classical, baroque, and art nouveau.”
 The lobby boasted a crystal chandelier and French-mirror windows.
 Iconic columns and French windows done by an Italian craftsman, added to the Orpheum's elegance.

 The theatre's main floor seated 550 patrons, the balcony 500, and 15 boxes on the mezzanine level.
 The seats and carpet were old rose with trimmings in ivory.
 The Orpheum was built to be fire resistant, including fireproof curtains and chairs.
 The theatre was considered modern in its acoustics, stage construction, ventilation system, and dressing rooms equipped with running water.

 Several delays occurred in the building process.
 Project manager Henry Duvall took sick, Mandel Brothers had to touch-up the decoration, the insurance inspector was delayed in publishing a rate, a contractor was postponed in laying cement, no temporary heat was available for the theatre, and a hundred chairs from the American Seating Company were damaged in transport.
 Although originally planned to open April 3, delays pushed the theatre opening into August.